Dredd: Reboot

 "A lot of work has been done on all sorts of different scripts actually.
 So Mega-City One the TV show."
 He added.
 "Basically we can't go into production because of the [coronavirus pandemic] and we've got scripts and everything is ready to go but the problem is, because of the pandemic and everybody's funding changes and everybody's shifting around".

-Reboot

 In 2025, it was reported that a new Judge Dredd film was in development.
 It is set to be directed by Taika Waititi with a script by Drew Pearce.